About me#

 • FirmGuide (ASE'21) creates a QEMU virtual machine for a Linux-based embedded system, especially boosting the capability of dynamic analysis of the corresponding Linux kernel.
 In the emulator, you can debug, trace, and test the Linux kernel to collect runtime information to understand vulnerabilities, PoCs, root causes of crashes in the Linux kernel.
 FirmGuide is an effectively complementary to Firmadyne that focuses on user space programs - FirmGuide focuses on the Linux kernel.

 • ECMO (CCS'21) takes a firmware image as input, and it can successfully rehost the Linux kernel inside the image to get the shell.
-Due to the variety of peripherals in embedded firmware images.
-It is rather hard to build a general emulator that supports all kinds of machines.
+Due to the variety of peripherals in embedded firmware images, it is rather hard to build a general emulator that supports all kinds of machines.
 The basic idea of ECMO is to transplant the peripherals by support ones into the target Linux kernel, hence solve the problem of peripheral variety.

 Project: Android Authentication (Archived)#